Manage Your Money

 1. Save part of your earned income

 I’ve found that whether I save 5% or 50%, whatever is left is never enough for what I want to spend on.
 The more I allow myself to spend, the more I spend.
-The obvious, though not easy, solution then is to allow yourself to spend less.
+The obvious, though not easy, solution is to allow yourself to spend less.
 You’ll suffer just as much whether you save a little or a lot, so you may as well save a lot.

 2. Reduce your expenses